asyncapi/generator/docs/generator_template.md

 </Text>
 ```

 It's recommended to put reusable components outside template directory in a new directory called **components**.
-In the next section, you'll create a component that will dynamically generate functions in the output for as many channels as there are in your AsyncAPI document that contain a `publish` operation.
+You'll create a component that will dynamically generate functions in the output for as many channels as there are in your AsyncAPI document that contain a `publish` operation.
 Add the following code in **components/TopicFunctions.js** file:

 ```js
 /*